Chlordiazepoxide: Pregnancy

 The research into the safety of benzodiazepines during pregnancy is limited and it is recommended that use of benzodiazepines during pregnancy should be based on whether the benefits outweigh the risks.
-If chlordiazepoxide is used during pregnancy the risks can be reduced via using the lowest effective dose and for the shortest time possible.
+If chlordiazepoxide is used during pregnancy, the risks can be reduced via using the lowest effective dose and for the shortest time possible.
 Benzodiazepines should generally be avoided during the first trimester of pregnancy.
 Chlordiazepoxide and diazepam are considered to be among the safer benzodiazepines to use during pregnancy in comparison to other benzodiazepines.
-Possible adverse effects from benzodiazepine use during pregnancy include, abortion, malformation, intrauterine growth retardation, functional deficits, carcinogenesis and mutagenesis.
+Possible adverse effects from benzodiazepine use during pregnancy include miscarriage, malformation, intrauterine growth retardation, functional deficits, carcinogenesis and mutagenesis.
 Caution is also advised during breast feeding as chlordiazepoxide passes into breast milk.

 Adverse effects

 Sedative drugs and sleeping pills, including chlordiazepoxide, have been associated with an increased risk of death.
-The studies had many limitations: possibly tending to overestimate risk, such as possible confounding by indication with other risk factors; confusing hypnotics with drugs having other indications;
+The studies had many limitations, such as possible tendency to overestimate risk, possible confounding by indication with other risk factors and confusing hypnotics with drugs having other indications.

 Common side-effects of chlordiazepoxide include: